willibrandon/AccessibleColors/README.md

    using AccessibleColors;
    using System.Drawing;

-   var uiBg = Color.FromArgb(240, 240, 240); // Light background
+   var uiBackground = Color.FromArgb(240, 240, 240); // Light background

    // Get a color that meets or exceeds the 3:1 ratio for UI elements:
-   Color uiElementColor = uiBg.GetContrastColorForUIElement(3.0);
+   Color uiElementColor = uiBackground.GetContrastColorForUIElement(3.0);
-   bool isUIElementAccessible = WcagContrastColor.IsUIElementCompliant(uiBg, uiElementColor);
+   bool isUIElementAccessible = WcagContrastColor.IsUIElementCompliant(uiBackground, uiElementColor);

    // Use uiElementColor for icons, focus indicators, or other graphical components
    // to ensure they're distinguishable and accessible.